Nikon D800 vs Z7 II

 Studio photographers will appreciate that the Nikon D800 (unlike the Z7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Z7 II is a recent model that features in the current product line-up of Nikon.
-In contrast, the D800 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D800 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D800 and Z7 II can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Nikon Z7 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D800 or the Nikon Z7 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.